bcc-code/developer.bcc.no/docs/guides/tech-radar.md

 * **adopt** - We're considering the technology "standard", recommend using it and can provide good support for it.
 * **trial** - We're trying the technology and will perhaps adopt it.
 * **assess** - We're keeping an eye on the technology for potential use in the future, but do not recommend using it yet.
-* **hold** - We have not had a good experience with the technology and recommend phasing it out.
+* **hold** - We have not had a good experience with the technology or it doesn't align with our strategy.
+We recommend phasing it out.

 If anything is not on the radar it means that we have never considered it seriously.